Food-Truck-TrackR-Build-Week/back-end/README.md

 PUT /api/menus/:menuId/menuItems/:menuItemId - restricted, updates the menuItem with the given menuItemId

+- returns the updated menu item

 DELETE /api/menus/:menuId/menuItems/:menuItemId - restricted, removes the menuItem with menuItemId from the menu with menuId

 POST /api/menus/:menuId/menuItems/:menuItemId - restricted, adds a url (string) to the `itemPhotos` array for the menuItem with the given id

+- returns the updated array of itemPhotos

 DELETE /api/menus/:menuId/menuItems/:menuItemId - restricted, removes a url (string) from the `itemPhotos` array for the menuItem with the given id

-- returns the updated array of the menu's menu items
+- returns the updated array of the itemPhotos

 GET /api/diners/:id - restricted, returns the diner with the given id